-If the sup btm signal is tied LOW:

-- syscoreq is always driven LOW and syscoack is ignored. - The TCU SYSCO interface is not used and can be left unconnected.
+If the sup_btm signal is tied LOW, the syscoreq signal is always driven LOW and syscoack is ignored.

-A.4 TCU SYSCO interface signals on page Appx-A-94.
+A.4 TCU SYSCO interface signals on page Appx-A-98

 TCU tie-off signals

 The TCU tie-off signals enable you to initialize various operating parameters on exit from reset state.